NivaldoFarias/network-monitor/README.md

 # Network Monitor

 A lightweight network monitor that runs as a systemd service and stores results in SQLite.
+Built with TypeScript and Bun runtime, it provides comprehensive network speed monitoring with robust error handling and data persistence.

 ## Features